-While we are on the topic, we have to admit that the success track record for MBA Crystal Ball is not 100%.
+While we are on the topic, we have to admit that the success track record (MBA Crystal Ball archive for success stories directly from applicants) for MBA Crystal Ball is not 100%.
 We’ve had our share of failures.
 Here’s one such story.

 Time to move on to the other teams now and see which one suits you the best.
 There are many capable consultants out there doing good work.
 Reach out to a few to see if they match your scope / pricing / quality expectations.